MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 The exact features of the title bar and the options available to customize it depend on your UI platform and app requirements.
 This article shows how to customize the title bar for apps that use either the Windows App SDK with WinUI 3 or UWP with WinUI 2.

 > [!NOTE]
 > This article assumes that you are already using either the Windows App SDK/WinUI 3 or UWP/WinUI 2, and therefore does not emphasize any comparison between the two.
-For a detailed comparison of the windowing models used by the Windows App SDK and UWP,see [Windowing functionality migration](/windows-app-sdk/migrate-to-windows-app-sdk/guides/windowing.md).
+For a detailed comparison of the windowing models used by the Windows App SDK and UWP, see [Windowing functionality migration](/windows-app-sdk/migrate-to-windows-app-sdk/guides/windowing.md).

 ### [Windows App SDK/WinUI 3](#tab/winui3)